Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Gravitational Lensing

 Here we have replaced the $\delta\phi$ in the Schwarzschild spacetime with the total deflection $\delta\eta$ in the Kerr spacetime, i.e., Eq. \eqref{eq:totaldef}.
 However, since the source now is not located on the equatorial plane, these images should be rotated on the celestial plane such that the trajectories are in the same plane as the source, lens and detector.
 The location of the source with the absence of the lens in Eq. \eqref{eq:ababsent} provides for the two images a rotation angle $\xi$ from the $+\hat{\alpha}$ axis on the celestial plane, i.e.,

 Applying the above rotation to the apparent angles in Eq. \eqref{eq:schimg}, we finally find the apparent angles $(\alpha_\pm,\,\beta_\pm)$ for sources in Kerr spacetimes with a small $\hata$ as

 where $\zeta$ is in Eq. \eqref{eq:schimg2}.
-We redrew the image locations $(\alpha_\pm,\,\beta_\pm)$ using the above equations for parameters given in the caption of Fig. \ref{fig:aaonparas} (a) - (c) and found excellent agreement with these figures.
+We redrew the image locations $(\alpha_\pm,\,\beta_\pm)$ using the equations provided above for parameters given in the caption of Fig. \ref{fig:aaonparas} (a) - (c) and found excellent agreement with these figures.
 Besides, these formulas also can be used to explain the relevant results in Ref. \cite{Sereno:2003kx}.

 Fig. \ref{fig:aaonparas} (d) shows the effect of $\hat{a}$ on the apparent angles of the images.
 We intentionally choose small but positive $\delta\phi$ so that $\hat{a}$ can pass the critical $\hat{a}_c$ discussed in Fig. \ref{fig:r0thetamonhata} as it varies from $-1$ to 1.
 The two black crosses mark the images for $\hat{a}=0$ and the plus sign marks the location of the source if the lens were absent.
 What is most interesting in these plots, and in contrast to the cases in (a) - (c) where the effect of $\hat{a}$ is not evident or equivalently the Schwarzschild case, is the feature that as $\hat{a}$ increase from zero, the retrograde (or prograde) trajectories starts to approach the $+\hat{z}$ axis (or the $-\hat{z}$ axis) and the corresponding image starts to approach the $\hat{\beta}$ axis from left (or from right).
 When $\hat{a}$ passes $\hat{a}_{c+}$, the retrograde trajectory intersects the $\hat{z}$ axis first and then its image appears on the right side of the $\hat{\beta}$ axis.
 In other words, until $\hat{a}$ reaches $\hat{a}_{c-}$, there are two prograde trajectories and images with $\alpha>0$.
 Eventually, when $\hat{a}$ passes $\hat{a}_{c-}$, the initially retrograde trajectory passes the $-\hat{z}$ axis and yields the image on the left side of the $\hat{\beta}$ axis.
 There will be one image from the prograde trajectory and one image from the retrograde trajectory again.